Frequently Asked Questions

 Do I need my own computer or special software?

-The software is free, but you will need a reasonably current computer to develop on, i.e. 2011 or later, and have at least 4GB of RAM.
-You'll have a better time with Mac or Linux.
-If you have a Windows laptop, we're happy to help you set up a dual-boot.
+The software is free, but you will need a reasonably current computer to develop on, i.e. 2019 or newer, with at least 16GB of RAM and the following specifications.

-We offer a variety of partial/full scholarships offered by both our company and other potential employers including Women in Tech.
-Please ask our staff to give you more information.
+We offer a variety of partial/full scholarships offered by both our company and other potential employers including Diversity in Tech.
+Visit this page for more information.

 I am under 18.
 Can I still do the course?